shaysugg/Notes/iOS-study/AR/RealityKit/RealityKit.md

 Components represent states
-We have model components that represent the shape of an entity Entity Query is used to filter and reterive scene entities in systems
+We have model components that represent the shape of an entity Entity Query is used to filter and retreive scene entities in systems
 systems: three important parts
 * init
 * query